-By understanding the prostate cancer symptoms, you can take control of your health and seek medical care if needed.
-Remember, the earlier it is detected the better the outcomes are for you.
+By being aware of the symptoms, you can take control of your health and seek medical care or explore prostate cancer treatment options if needed.
+Remember, the earlier this common cancer is detected, the better the outcomes are likely to be.

 What are the five signs of prostate cancer?